SomMeri/less4j/README.md

 ## API:
 Warning: Project is still in alpha and current API is very temporary.
 It will change in the future.

 Access the compiler through `CompilationResult compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
 Thread safe implementation of the interface is `com.github.less4j.core.DefaultLessCompiler`.
-Return object `CompilationResult` provides has two methods:
+Return object `CompilationResult` has two methods:
 * `getCss` - returns compiled css,
 * `getWarnings` - returns list compilation warnings or an empty list.

-Each warning is described by an error message and knows both line and character number of the place that caused an error.
+Each warning is described by an error message and knows both line and character number of the place that caused it.

-Put the content of .less file into the input string.
-The method returns translated css style sheet:
 <pre><code>LessCompiler compiler = new ThreadUnsafeLessCompiler();
 CompilationResult compilationResult = compiler.compile("* { margin: 1 1 1 1; }");